Victoria Pedretti

 Victoria Pedretti (born March 23, 1995) is an American actress.
-She gained wide recognition for starring in the Netflix horror series The Haunting of Hill House (2018) and The Haunting of Bly Manor (2020), which established her as a scream queen.
-She earned further recognition for playing Love Quinn in the Netflix thriller series You (2019–2021; 2023).
-For these roles, she received nominations at the Critics' Choice and Saturn Awards.
+She gained wide recognition for starring in the Netflix horror series The Haunting of Hill House (2018) and The Haunting of Bly Manor (2020), and in the Netflix thriller series You (2019–2021), emerging as a scream queen.
+For these roles, she received a MTV Award and nominations at the Critics' Choice and Saturn Awards.

-Pedretti played Leslie Van Houten in the comedy drama film Once Upon a Time in Hollywood (2019), and appeared in the biographical drama film Origin (2023) and the thriller film Ponyboi (2024).
-She made her Broadway debut in a revival of An Enemy of the People (2024).
+Pedretti's films include the comedy drama Once Upon a Time in Hollywood (2019) as Leslie Van Houten, the biographical drama Origin (2023), the thriller Ponyboi (2024), and the comedy horror Forbidden Fruits (2026).
+On stage, she has appeared in a Broadway revival of An Enemy of the People (2024) and the play Tender Napalm (2024).

 Early life and education

-Victoria Pedretti was born on March 23, 1995, in Philadelphia.
-She is of Italian ancestry.
+Victoria Pedretti was born on March 23, 1995, in Philadelphia, Pennsylvania.
+She is of part Italian ancestry.
 She was raised Jewish, and had a bat mitzvah.
 She was diagnosed with ADHD when she was seven years old.
-She first expressed an interest in musical theatre while attending Pennsbury High School in Fairless Hills Where she was discovered for her talents.
+She first expressed an interest in musical theatre while attending Pennsbury High School in Fairless Hills.
 She received her Bachelor of Fine Arts at the Carnegie Mellon School of Drama in Pittsburgh, where she said her professors advised her not to pursue acting.